Is a stipend considered earned income?

 Manage quarterly estimated payments

-If you're unsure about the tax treatment of your stipend or need help navigating self-employment taxes, consider working with a tax professional.
-They can ensure you're reporting your income correctly and taking advantage of any available deductions or credits.
+If you're unsure about the tax treatment of your stipend or need help with self-employment taxes, consider working with a tax professional.

 This document is for informational purposes.
 Forma is not engaged in the practice of law.
 Nothing contained herein is intended as tax or legal advice nor to replace tax or legal advice from counsel.
 If you need tax or legal advice, please consult with counsel or a certified tax professional.